ec-europa/platform-dev/README.md

 $ ./bin/behat -c tests/behat.yml
 ```

-With a single Phing task, you can run every tests suites:
+The platform can run 4 different behat profiles:
+* default: it runs behat tests against a multisite_drupal_standard build using
+the "Europa" theme;
+* communities: it runs behat tests against a multisite_drupal_communities build
+using the "Europa" theme;
+* standard_ec_resp: it runs behat tests against a multisite_drupal_standard build using
+the "ec_resp" theme;
+* communities_ec_resp: it runs behat tests against a multisite_drupal_communities build
+using the "ec_resp" theme;

+The behat execution command mentioned above runs the tests only with the default profile. <br />
+The tests will fail with it if the platform is built with the "ec_resp" theme.

+To run a profile other than the default one , the following command must be executed:

 ```
-./bin/phing behat
+$ ./bin/behat -c tests/behat.yml -p [profile]
 ```

+`[profile]` stands for the profile name as written in the list above; I.E: communities,
+standard_ec_resp, communities_ec_resp.

-If you want to execute a single test, just provide the path to the test as an
+If you want to execute a single test, just provide the path to the test as an argument.
-argument.
  The tests are located in `tests/features/`.
 For example:

 ```
 $ ./bin/behat -c tests/behat.yml tests/features/content_editing.feature